 On the plus side, your chances of seeing the famed sea of clouds phenomenon at sunrise are higher in winter.
 Also read my guide to getting to Alishan from anywhere in Taiwan.

-I wouldn’t recommend visiting the small islands of Taiwan in winter.
-Orchid Island is mostly closed town, while Penghu is incredibly windy in winter.
+I don’t recommend visiting the small islands of Taiwan in winter.
+Orchid Island‘s hotels and restaurants will mostly be closed, while Penghu gets extremely windy in winter.

 Taipei Weather in January